CrIME IN ILLINOIS ONLINE HELP

 information and UCR Program in the State of Illinois.

-Data Elements in each Segment are defined below:
+The Segments and Data Elements in each Segment are

 Level 1–Administrative Segment